charlesl46/mandelbrot-set/README.md

 A plot of mandelbrot's set with both RGB and HSV color codes

 ## How to use ?

+1. ```python3 pkg_installer.py``` to install all necessary packages
-1. Download the code and then go to project directory and execute
+2. Download the code and then go to project directory and execute
 ```
 python3 mandelbrot_gui.py
 ```